-First Chance for Children’s home visitation program, Parents as Teachers Plus (PAT +), is designed to help families strengthen protective factors that help them deal with the issues raising children.
-Families that live in poverty often lack the supports that most families have as they deal with everyday problems.
-Without support small problems become big ones and big problems can destroy a family.
-These issues cause stress, affecting family resiliency and impacts the development of children.
+First Chance for Children’s home visitation program, Baby U, is designed to help families strengthen protective factors that help them navigate the issues of raising children.
+Families that live in poverty often lack the supports other families have as they deal with everyday problems.
+Without support small problems become big ones, and big problems can stress a family to the breaking point.
+These issues cause trauma, which affects family resiliency and impacts the development of children.

-The research-based Parents as Teachers home visitation model is used as the foundation of the home visitation program.
+The research-based Nurturing Parenting and/or Parents as Teachers home visitation model is used as the foundation of the home visitation program.
 All First Chance for Children home visitation services are designed to foster these outcomes:

 • Support and encourage care that promotes positive brain development and overall early childhood development for children birth to three.